 Sophia University established the Legal Profession Course starting in the 2020 academic year.
-This course is an “integrated five-year course” for law students who aim to become legal professionals by graduating bachelor’s program early in three years and completing master’s degree in two years, then taking the bar examination.
-It not only offers classes under the cooperative agreement with the graduate school of law, but also provides support programs other than the regular course, such as seminars, self-study support, and practice sessions by about 10 attorneys who have completed the course.
-In addition, students are entitled to a tuition waiver for Sophia Graduate School of Law when entering through the integrated five-year course.
+This course is an integrated five-year course for law students who aim to become legal professionals by graduating with the bachelor’s program early in three years and completing a master’s degree in two years, then taking the bar examination.
+This course not only offers classes under the cooperative agreement with the Graduate School of Law, but also provides support programs other than the regular course, such as seminars, self-study support, and practice sessions with about ten attorneys who have completed the course.
+In addition, students are entitled to a tuition waiver for the Sophia Graduate School of Law when entering through the integrated five-year course.

 AQUILA, English Special Course

 AQUILA, a special program established in the Department of International Legal Studies, offers classes taught in English.
-Through the acquisition of advanced language skills supported by a high level of academic expertise, the course strives to develop human resources who will contribute to a multicultural society.
-Upon completion of the prescribed number of credits and other requirements, students will be certified as completing the course.
+Through the acquisition of advanced language skills supported by a high level of academic expertise, the course strives to develop people who will contribute to a multicultural society.
+Students will be certified as having completed the course upon passing the prescribed number of credits and other requirements.

-Short-term Study Abroad Programs at Faculty of Law
+Short-term Study-Abroad Programs through the Faculty of Law

-The program is designed to offer students to participate casually during long vacations and to study local jurisprudence and legal culture in a foreign language on a short-term, intensive basis.
-This program can also be used as a step to a long-term study abroad.
+The program is designed to offer students an opportunity to participate casually during long vacations and to study local jurisprudence and legal culture in a foreign language on a short-term, intensive basis.
+This program can also be used as a step toward long-term study abroad.